xhrebi04/flp_simplify_bkg_test/README.md

 HOW TO RUN SCRIPT
 ===========
-Copy <yourProject>.sh to same directory as tests folder and testMyProject.sh chmod +x testMyProject.sh
+Copy YOUR_PROJECT.sh to same directory as tests folder and testMyProject.sh
+chmod +x testMyProject.sh
 ./testMyProject.sh

 IMPORTANT
 ===========